Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Falinks.md

 ---
 Ability1: Battle Armor
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME870.png
+BookShinyImageName: HOME870_s.png
 BoxSprite: SRD-BoxSprite-falinks.png
+DexCategory: Formation Pokemon
+DexDescription: "It is formed by six of them, five are troopers, and one is the brass.\
+  \ The brass\u2019s orders are absolute to the others, they work as a perfect team\
+  \ and can rearrange their formation to better suit them in battle."
 EventAbilities: ''
 GenderType: N
 HasForm: 'No'
+Height:
+  Deimeters: 30
+  Feet: 9.8
+  Meters: 3.0
 HiddenAbility: Defiant
 HomeSprite: SRD-HomeSprite-falinks.png
 Learnset: '[[SRD-Falinks-Learnset]]'
 Legendary: 'No'
 Name: Falinks
 Number: 870
+PrimaryEggGroup: Fairy
+SecondaryEggGroup: Mineral
 Sprite: falinks.png
 Type1: Fighting
 Type2: ''
+Weight:
+  Hectograms: 620
+  Kilograms: 62.0
+  Pounds: 136.7
 ---

 #PokeroleSRD/Pokedex